OpenGeoVis/PVGeo/README.md

 # ParaView Geophysics Plugins
 This repository contains plugins for the open-source, multi-platform data analysis, and visualization application [ParaView by Kitware](https://www.paraview.org).
 These plugins are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D grids.

-Check out the [Docs pages](http://pvgp.io/) to explore the motivation for publishing this repo as well as to find all documentation and some visualization examples.
+Check out the [demo page](http://demo.pvgp.io/) for a synopsis of the project and some visualization examples.
+Then check out the [Docs pages](http://pvgp.io/) to explore the motivation for publishing this repo as well as to find all code documentation.
 This contains documentation for readers, filters, macros, and more as you need. **NOTE: These are currently out of date and will be updated and finished by May 2018**

 ## About the Author
 Unless otherwise specified, all code and documentation distributed here were produced by [Bane Sullivan](http://banesullivan.com), undergraduate research assistant in the Geophysics Department at the Colorado School of Mines under Dr. Whitney J. Trainor-Guitton.
 Feel free to contact Bane for questions or for custom filters/readers to visualize geoscience data through the [Issues page](https://github.com/banesullivan/ParaViewGeophysics/issues)